hakonbjork/sensor-teaching-backend/README.md

-# Teacher dashboard - Backend
+# Sensor Teaching - Backend

 This app provides a real-time dashboard for teachers to obtain a better overview of students in a class.
 The system works by continuously measuring physiological data from smart wristbands and web cameras and displaying relevant information visually on the dashboard.
 This is the frontend part of the application and contains a dashboard created in React using Typescript.
 To use the full application, the backend needs to run as well.
 This system is currently configured to use Firebase Realtime Database.
 Other databases can be used, but this requires modifications of the code to ensure compatibility with the chosen database technology.